-Adult Acute Partial Hospitalization Program: This group-based, voluntary program helps adults learn to manage acute mental illnesses.
+Adult Partial Hospitalization & Intensive Outpatient Programs: This group-based, voluntary program helps adults learn to manage acute mental illnesses.
 Our goal is to help you build coping skills and achieve your highest level of independence possible.
 We also provide an active treatment program to help patients transition smoothly from inpatient to outpatient care.
 Learn more.

 Dual Diagnosis Intensive Outpatient Program: This eight-week IOP consists of daily group therapy, weekly individual therapy and medication management.
 Patients in this program include those who have addictive disorders with co-occurring mental health conditions such as depressive disorders, anxiety disorders or bipolar disorder.
 Learn more.

-Obsessive Compulsive Disorder (OCD) Intensive Treatment Program: This program is for those who have severe OCD symptoms and a strong commitment to managing their disorder.
+Adult OCD Intensive Outpatient Program: This program is for those who have severe OCD symptoms and a strong commitment to managing their disorder.
 We use behavior therapy in the form of exposure and response prevention (ERP).
 This technique is based on the approach that prolonged, direct contact with a fearful stimulus is necessary for decreasing anxiety.
 Learn more.